Best Practice

 For example, imagine you have conducted interviews with 50 participants about their shopping behaviors and preferences.
 During the interviews, you may find recurring themes or phrases like "convenience," "low prices," and "brand trust."
 You can code these phrases and count the number of times each phrase appears across all interviews.
 In this way, you can convert words and narratives into numbers and frequencies.

-It’s crucial to remember that quantifying data is not about diminishing its value or complexity but rather about providing another lens through which to interpret it.
+Quantifying data is less about diminishing its value or complexity and more about providing another lens through which to interpret it.
 Quantifying data can aid in identifying trends, making comparisons, and supporting arguments with statistical evidence.
 When you pair the quantitative findings derived from the data with the rich, contextual insights of the qualitative data, you end up with a multi-dimensional view of your research topic.

 Researchers can turn qualitative data into numerical outcomes to provide a multi-dimensional view of the research.
 Photo by Chris Liverani.